The Strand Arcade: History

 The Victorian arcades provided much needed shopping frontage and pedestrian space at a time when Sydney had developed streets running south from Circular Quay with relatively few cross streets linking them.
-The arcades also provided shelter for pedestrians and goods from harsh sun and heavy rain as street awnings were not yet in use.
+The arcades offered pedestrians and goods protection from the harsh sun and heavy rain, as street awnings were not yet in use.
 Thomas Rowe designed the first two arcades: the Sydney and Royal Arcades in 1881 and 1882, and in 1891 proposed the Imperial Arcade.
-In 1887–88, Rowe's former assistant C. A. Harding built the Victoria Arcade.
+In 1887–1888, Rowe's former assistant C. A. Harding built the Victoria Arcade.

-Designed by English architect John Spencer, The Strand was built in 1890-1892 by Bignell and Clark, and opened on 1 April 1892, as the fifth and last of the arcades built in Sydney in the Victorian era.
+Designed by English architect John Spencer, The Strand was built in 1890–1892 by Bignell and Clark, and opened on 1 April 1892, as the fifth and last of the arcades built in Sydney in the Victorian era.
 It is the only one remaining in its original form today.
 The arcade was to be 340 ft long, and three storeys high.
 Its lighter neo-classical fluted columns, delicate ironwork and carved balustrades contrasted with Rowe's heavier more stolid designs.

 The opening of the arcade was a grand affair with over 600 invitees.
 It was described as a "well designed modern arcade" with "first class shops".
 The style was described by the Sydney Mail as an adaptation of several continental designs with the aim to achieve strength and elegance.
 The richly tiled floor became a favourite fashionable promenade.
 The Arcade was originally known as the 'City Arcade' and sometimes as 'Arcade Street'.
 In 1891 it was named after the famous London Street that links the City of London and the City of Westminster.
 The Strand was London's smartest theatre, hotel and shopping street in the early 1900s.

 The arcade became run down as time went by.
 Restoration work was carried out in the 1970s, but a fire broke out on the morning of 25 May 1976.
 The arcade was partly destroyed.
-The ensuing sympathetic restoration by Prudential Assurance in 1976-1978 included the restoration of the two hydraulic lifts, laying of a new tiled floor, the copying of the golden cast-iron balustrades, and reproductions matching of the original hand-carved cedar baluster posts.
+The ensuing sympathetic restoration by Prudential Assurance in 1976–1978 included the restoration of the two hydraulic lifts, laying of a new tiled floor, the copying of the golden cast-iron balustrades, and reproductions matching of the original hand-carved cedar baluster posts.
 The restoration work also removed additions, which had spoiled the original design.
 Several fires caused considerable damage, especially that of May 1976, which damaged the George Street end especially.

 The arcade continues as a first class shopping arcade with long term tenants.
 The Nut Shop, which still operates today, opened in 1939.

 The Strand Arcade celebrated its 125th anniversary in August 2016 with a series of events and offers for customers.
 Retailers hosted free tasters, pop-up stalls, designer appearances and The Balvenie whisky tasting station.
 The events recreate the energy of a majestic Victorian arcade over a three-day period, with a range of special deals, demonstrations.
 The complex will also launch the seventh volume of its "1891" magazine this week.